russgove/react-command-share-to-teams/README.md

 ## Summary

 This feature adds a list view command that lets a user Share the current List or Library, or any Folder or File in it with a Team.
-The extension grants the Team Members access to the selected object and adds it as a Tab or in a Channel Message to the selected Teams Channel.
+The extension grants the Team Members access to the selected object and adds it as a Tab to the selected Teams Channel.

 ![picture of the extension in action](assets/preview.png)